joomlashack/ShackInstaller/README.md

 #### Element tag

 This is the Joomla extension name.e.g. `com_mycomponent`.
-It also accepts a `publish` attribute.
-In the case of plugins, this will default to false.
-For all other extension types, the default is true

 #### relatedExtensions tag

 related extensions can be installed as part of a main package. the attributes `publish`, `downgrade` and `uninstall` can be used as defaults for the enclosed `<extension>` items.
+All three default to false if not used.

 #### Obsolete items